manwar/python-guide/unit-testing.md

 Test fixtures Scope

     1) Function - Run the fixture once for each test
     2) Class    - Run the fixture once for each class of tests
     3) Module   - Run once the module goes in scope
     4) Session  - The fixture is run whey pytest starts

-Let us see in action, we would two modules, say `test_fixture.py` and `test_fixture2.py`
+Let us see in action, we would create two modules, say `test_fixture.py` and `test_fixture2.py`

 Below is the content of `test_fixture.py`

+    # test_fixture.py
     import pytest

     @pytest.fixture(scope="session", autouse=True)